 Applicants should address these areas in their written application materials.
 Letters of recommendation should also address these aspects of the applicant’s background and experiences.

 Application Materials and Deadline

 The APPLICATION DEADLINE is December 1 for the following September.
 Students are only admitted into the program for Fall Quarter.

 All application materials should be submitted via the Graduate Division's Online Application.
 For department specific information and a link to the online information, please visit the Political Science section of the Graduate Division webpage.

 The department requests the following materials (submitted online):

-- Three letters of recommendations
+- Three Letters of Recommendation (Submitted online)